 Skip to Content

-15 Things to KNOW Before Visiting Christ de Redeemer in Rio, Brazil
+15 Things to KNOW Before Visiting Christ the Redeemer in Rio, Brazil

-15 Things to KNOW Before Visiting Christ de Redeemer in Rio, Brazil
+15 Things to KNOW Before Visiting Christ the Redeemer in Rio, Brazil

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Don’t have time to read the full article?
-The Christ de Redeemer Statue is a must-visit, and the easiest way to get there and have a stress-free visit is on this specific tour!
+The Christ the Redeemer Statue is a must-visit, and the easiest way to get there and have a stress-free visit is on this specific tour!
 The tour includes transport and also visits other key attractions like Sugarloaf Mountain.
+Or book skip-the-line tickets to save you hours of waiting!

-1. About Christ de Redeemer Statue in Rio, Brazil
+1. About Christ the Redeemer Statue in Rio, Brazil

 The Christ the Redeemer with Rio de Janeiro in the background as seen from a scenic flight in Rio de Janeiro